Regina5425/Regina5425/README.md

 :computer: I'm a frontend developer who loves JavaScript technologies and its entire ecosystem.

-- 🌱 Currently I'm learning new technologies such as TypeScript, NextJS, Node.js and improving my JS skills.
+- 🌱 Currently I'm learning new technologies such as NextJS, Node.js and improving my JS skills.
 - 📫 How to reach me: just write me reina5425@gmail.com or Telegram: https://t.me/ReginaAn

 ### :chart_with_upwards_trend: Here's my github README stats: